LordMelman/Clean_My_Roster/README.md

-# Roster Rework
+# Clean My Roster!!!
-This script can be utilized to reformat standard BattleScribe roster .html files to add a few convenience features
+This script can be utilized to reformat standard BattleScribe roster .html files to add a few convenience features and reduce scrolling

 ## Dependencies